aangush/enzyme_engine/README.md

 - Takes a FASTA formatted protein sequence, and runs a large BLASTp search to find homologs.
 - Uses signed genomic distances to distinguish upstream and downstream neighbors and reveal possible operon orientation.
 - Automatically runs `hmmscan` against a Pfam-A database (locally) to annotate domains in hypothetical proteins.
-- Calculates and displays frequency, avg distance, spread of avg distances, strand, and avg size of genomic neighbors of homologs (="anchor" proteins)
+- Calculates and displays frequency, avg distance, spread of avg distances, strand, and avg size of genomic neighbors of homologs (="anchor" proteins).
+- Finds and reports top co-occuring genomic neighbors to map pathway modules/operons.

 ---
 ### Prerequisites